-This view of Binance as a trustworthy exchange is shared by entities such as the Blockchain Transparency Institute, which has assessed Binance trade volumes as being 100% real and without any of the wash trading that tends to permeate the cryptocurrency industry.
+This view of Binance as a trustworthy exchange is shared by entities such as the Blockchain Transparency Institute, which has assessed Binance trade volumes as being genuine without any of the wash trading that tends to permeate the cryptocurrency industry.

 It’s also widely regarded as having earned its trust the hard way.
 As the world’s most popular cryptocurrency exchange, it holds a large fortune in cryptocurrency at any given time and is constantly being probed by sophisticated attackers.

 To date, it has only succumbed to one attack, losing US$40 million worth of cyptocurrency to a hacker in May 2019.
 Following the attack, it replaced all lost user funds with its own reserves.